top of page

 Details can be seen in this Video Pt.3:

 - Wolfcraft 4525404 Multi-Angle Drill Guide: https://amzn.to/3fMw2v5 - IRWIN QUICK-GRIP Bar Clamp, One-Handed, Medium-Duty, 12-Inch: https://amzn.to/2CSC6nq - Ryobi 18V Cordless Brushless Drill: https://amzn.to/39dsFef - 1/4in Diameter by 12in Long Drill Bit - A standard drill bit can barely make it through a 4in post.
-The longer drill bit is neccessary when drilling at an angle, like for posts on the staircase.
+The longer drill bit is necessary when drilling at an angle, like for posts on the staircase.

 Check out the whole series of stainless cable railing videos in this playlist: https://www.youtube.com/playlist?list=PLJZvr9eL7PeyHeBj51cTain6uAiDfz9lX